-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R The whole school uses a 'dyslexic friendly' approach to teaching and Teachers ensure teaching assistants have access to planning to ensure that Personalised and highly differentiated tasks are provided to enable learning.
-Lessons are carefully planned to include a focused learning intention, and are differentiated accordingly.
-Children work in attainment groups, mixed attainment groups, friendship groups, pairs and independently during the school day.
-A variety of learning styles are used.
-Learning objectives are displayed and discussed.
-Peer reviewing is used to ensure all children are involved in the marking process.
-Teachers mark regularly ensuring feedback is positive, improvement points, and where appropriate, next steps are identified.
-Children are given adequate 'take up time' to ensure they can improve their learning, taking account of the marking and improvement points/next steps.
-Targets are set for each cohort by the Class Teachers, in consultation with Senior Leaders, for the end of year. higher attaining children and those with SEND have targeted support and provision.
-Teachers and teaching assistants work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task Teaching assistants are used widely within the classroom to ensure the independence and progress of children and to ensure all other children in the class are on task and understand the learning intention.
-Teachers use a range of strategies including: mini plenaries and IPAD (visualiser) to assess the understanding of the learning objective and address any misconceptions.
-Identified children have access to NESSY- ICT provision for spelling and reading and Reading Doctor apps independent learning.
-Extra support would be put in place for pupils who need more intensive support above and beyond what is currently available in the classroom, e.g. for those with physical difficulties, sensory needs, speech and language difficulties, social skills, autism, dyslexia and severe learning difficulties and support sought from the relevant agencies Teachers and teaching assistants are given time to assess targets and provide activities set by the Speech and Language Therapist to ensure targets are being focused on in school as well as at home.
-Alternative ways of recording are used for individuals who have difficulties.
-Specialist support and advice is sought from the school's educational psychologist and school's speech and language therapist as needed All children on the RON have a provision map that summarises support given and key barriers. --- --- ---
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ů The whole school uses a 'dyslexic friendly' approach to teaching and Teachers ensure teaching assistants have access to planning to ensure that Personalised and highly differentiated tasks are provided to enable learning.

+- Lessons are carefully planned to include a focused learning intention, and are differentiated accordingly. - Children work in attainment groups, mixed attainment groups, friendship groups, pairs and independently during the school day. - A variety of learning styles are used. - Learning objectives are displayed and discussed. - Peer reviewing is used to ensure all children are involved in the marking process. - Teachers mark regularly ensuring feedback is positive, improvement points, and where appropriate, next steps are identified. - Children are given adequate 'take up time' to ensure they can improve their learning, taking account of the marking and improvement points/next steps. - Targets are set for each cohort by the Class Teachers, in consultation with Senior Leaders, for the end of year.

+- higher attaining children and those with SEND have targeted support and provision. - Teachers and teaching assistants work with small groups to: - -ensure understanding - -facilitate learning - -foster independence - -keep pupils on task - Teaching assistants are used widely within the classroom to ensure the independence and progress of children and to ensure all other children in the class are on task and understand the learning intention. - Teachers use a range of strategies including: mini plenaries and IPAD (visualiser) to assess the understanding of the learning objective and address any misconceptions. - Identified children have access to NESSY- ICT provision for spelling and reading and Reading Doctor apps

+- independent learning. - Extra support would be put in place for pupils who need more intensive support above and beyond what is currently available in the classroom, e.g. for those with physical difficulties, sensory needs, speech and language difficulties, social skills, autism, dyslexia and severe learning difficulties and support sought from the relevant agencies - Teachers and teaching assistants are given time to assess targets and provide activities set by the Speech and Language Therapist to ensure targets are being focused on in school as well as at home. - Alternative ways of recording are used for individuals who have difficulties with coordination, with advice sought from agencies such as OT and the advisory teacher for physical difficulties. - Specialist support and advice is sought from the school's educational psychologist and school's speech and language therapist as needed - All children on the RON have a provision map that summarises support given and key barriers.